MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/macos.md

 MSAppCenter.start("{Your App Secret}", withServices: [MSPush.self])
 ```

 Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
-Please also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.
+Please also check out the [Get started](~/sdk/getting-started/macos.md) section if you haven't configured the SDK in your application.

-#### 2.3 [Optional] Receive push notifications if you have already implemented `application:didReceiveRemoteNotification:fetchCompletionHandler` method

-If you or one of your third party libraries already implements `application:didReceiveRemoteNotification:fetchCompletionHandler` method, then follow [step 4](#disable-automatic-forwarding-of-application-delegates-methods-to-app-center-services) to implement a callback to receive push notifications.

 ## Intercept push notifications

-You can set up a delegate to be notified whenever a push notification is received in foreground or a background push notification has been tapped by the user.
-The delegate may also be woken up when a notification is received in background if you have enable [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](~/push/index.md#custom-data-in-your-notifications) flag set to true.
+You can set up a delegate to be notified whenever a push notification is received while the application is active (currently frontmost) or a notification in Notification Center has been clicked by the user.

->[!NOTE]
->If silent notifications are enabled and you push a notification with `content-available: 1`, then the delegate may be triggered twice for the same notification: when the notification is received in background and when it is tapped.

-By default, iOS does not generate notifications when the push is received in foreground, you can use the delegate to customize the push experience when received in foreground or do a specific action when the application is launched by clicking on the push notification when received in background.
+By default, App Center Push does not generate notifications when the push is received while the application is active, you can use the delegate to customize the push experience when received while the application is active or do a specific action when the application is being active by clicking on the notification from Notification Center when received while the application is inactive. *App Center Push will not generate any notifications if the push is received while the application is not running.*

 You need to register the delegate before starting App Center as shown in the following example: